SonsOfPHP/symfony-sop/README.md

   using psalm
 - Includes `dependabot.yml` file
 - Multiple Buses have been preconfigured for you
+- Ready to go with user & account registration and user login

 This template also comes some some example directory structures, but you are free to change them or use them however you'd like.